8 Spectacular Festivals of India

 Nehru Trophy Boat Race

-Nehru Trophy Boat Race is one of the coveted festivals of Kerala (South India).
+Nehru Trophy Boat Race is one of the coveted festivals of India in Kerala (South India).
 Villages in the backwaters of Kerala compete over a boat race for honours.
 The race has been an important cultural event in Kerala history for many centuries and remains so even in modern age.
 The boat race is conducted on the Punnamada Lake, near Alappuzha, on the second Saturday of August every year, while 200,000+ persons watch on the sidelines.

 Nehru Trophy Boat Race 2019: 10 August 2019